aurangzaib/CarND-Traffic-Sign-Classifier-Project/README.md

 ### **Test a Model on New Images:**

-To give myself more insight into how your model is working, I downloaded several images from the internet of traffic signs and tested the accuracy of the pre-trained network.
+To give myself more insight into how my model is working, I downloaded several images from the internet of traffic signs and tested the accuracy of the pre-trained network.